-- 1 Wait until the flashing drop appears in the display before applying the control solution. - 2 Apply a drop of glucose control solution to the front edge of the test strip.
+- Wait until the flashing drop appears in the display before applying the control solution.
+The meter beeps. - Apply a drop of glucose control solution to the front edge of the test strip.
 Do not apply the control solution to the top of the strip.
 The control solution is pulled into the test strip by capillary action.